appsignal/appsignal-javascript/packages/webpack/README.md

 The `@appsignal/javascript` integration for Webpack v4+.

+⚠️ The Webpack plugin is currently in **BETA**.
+Please report any bugs to us [here](https://github.com/appsignal/appsignal-javascript/issues), your feedback is appreciated.

 ## Installation

 Add the  `@appsignal/webpack` packages to your `package.json`.
 Then, run `yarn install`/`npm install`.